 Moreover, the industry will be confronting substantial amount of manual work in this new tax regime.

 To conclude, the challenges India is about to face are no different from what other countries have gone through while implementing GST as a major tax reform.
-Once implemented, GST is likely to eliminate the cascading effect and help in curbing tax evasion.
+Post implementation, GST is likely to eliminate the cascading effect and help in curbing tax evasion.
 Despite the various roadblocks on the way, India is on the way to witness the biggest ever tax reform since independence.